stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/installation.md

 ### 2. Configuring IntegrationConfig

+IntegrationConfig is required to configure the settings of multi-tenancy for tenant operator.

-* We recommend using the following IntegrationConfig when Tenant-Operator is newly installed
+* We recommend using the following IntegrationConfig as a starting point

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1